oneapi-src/oneDNN/rfcs/20240325-reorganize-gpu/README.md

 Currently there are separate implementation lists for each vendor, which introduces unnecessary redundancy and increases maintenance cost.
-The proposal is to unify the implementation list into a single one.
+The proposal is to unify the implementation lists into a single one.
 The CPU primitives already use the approach.

-There will introduced a set of new macros to instantiate vendor specific and generic implementations.
+There will be introduced a set of new macros to instantiate vendor specific and generic implementations.

 The macros for INTEL, NVIDIA and AMD vendors assume that all implementations within a single vendor can be enabled at once regardless of the kernel language.

-The macros for the GENERIC vendor can be either truly generic or runtime specific:
+The macros for the GENERIC vendor can be either truly generic or kernel language specific:
 * Truly generic implementation is the one that is not tied to any vendor and kernel language, e.g. an implementation of the concat primitive based on reorders
 * Runtime specific implementation is the one that is tied to a particular kernel language,